-Sleep apnea is a common and serious sleeping disorder that happens when your regular breathing is interrupted during sleep.
-Snoring is common among patients with sleep apnea but not all snorers have sleep apnea.
+It is a very common sleeping problem which occurs when our breathing is interrupted during sleep.
+Snoring is one of the common symptoms among the patients dealing with sleep apnea.
+However all snorers don’t have sleep apnea.

-Obstructive sleep apnea.
-The more common form, it is the result of blocked airflow during sleep, usually when the soft tissue at the back of the throat collapses while you sleep.
-Health factors, such as obesity may contribute.
+This type of sleep apnea is the most commonly reported one.
+This problem is a result of blocked airflow during sleep.
+This happens when the soft tissue at the back of throat collapses while you are in sleep.
+Health factors like obesity can cause or worsen this condition.

-Central sleep apnea.
-Results from a problem with how the brain signals the breathing muscles.
-The airway is not blocked, instead the brain fails to signal the muscles to breath.
-This type of sleep apnea can occur with conditions such as heart failure, brain tumors, brain infections, and stroke.
+This issue results from a problem with how the brain signals the breathing muscles.
+Unlike the OSA (obstructive sleep apnea), the airway is not blocked.
+Instead our brain fails to signal the muscles to breath.
+This type of sleep apnea occurs with conditions like heart failure, stroke, brain tumors and brain infections.

 - High blood pressure

 - Heart disease

 - Brain infections

 How Does a Dentist Treat Sleep Apnea?

 It can be a little strange to hear that you have to visit a dentist for a sleeping problem.
 But that’s true.
 Below, let’s look at the – “link between sleep apnea and dentist”.